richi1717/ellies-quest-rebirth/README.md

 <p>This is a redo of my final project for Rockit Bootcamp where I made a final fantasy like turn based rpg with javascript and backbone.
 I have since learned React and would like to try to rewrite this using react.
 Feel free to clone, fork, hit me up, or do some pull requests.
 I want to do this and then actually turn this into a nice working game:)</p>

+### Play

+Now it's still in development and needs a lot of work but if you want to check out the progress, go [here]('https://still-mesa-66853.herokuapp.com/') to see what I have so far.
+Will be fixing the issues with items not working and I've noticed a few bugs.
+Another thing I will put in place soon is url parameters that change the location of the battles during development.
+Any thoughts or feedback would be nice.
+If anyone out there reading this is an artist or designer and wants to make some 8bit-ish characters and scenery for me feel free to email me at richi1717@gmail.com.

 ### Installation

 First clone this project